 He told Channel Seven’s Sunrise that he won’t be competing at the 2016 Olympic Games in Rio de Janeiro.

-“I have achieved everything I hoped for, including the big three – Olympic gold in 2008, world No.1 in 2010, and Commonwealth gold in 2014 which could never have happened without all the help I’ve had along the way,” he said.
+“I have achieved everything I hoped for, including the big three – Olympic gold in 2008, world No.1 in 2010, and Commonwealth gold in 2014,” he said.

 He later wrote on Instagram: “It’s official: I have decided to finally retire after a looooooooong but very rewarding diving career.